-7. The financial harms caused by Equifax's negligent handling of PII and Payment Card Data have been, and will be, borne in large part by the financial institutions that issue payment cards, process and hold various loans and credit products, and service accounts that are held by individuals whose PII and Payment Card Data has been compromised by the breach.
-These costs include, but are not limited to, canceling and reissuing an untold number of compromised credit and debit cards, reimbursing customers for fraudulent charges, increasing fraudulent activity monitoring, taking appropriate action to mitigate the risk of identity theft and fraudulent loans and other banking activity, sustaining reputational harm, and notifying customers of potential fraudulent activity.
+- 3. The data breach was the inevitable result of Equifax's longstanding approach to the security of consumers' confidential data, an approach characterized by neglect, incompetence, and an overarching desire to minimize costs. - 4.
+Equifax's data security deficiencies were so significant that, even after hackers entered its systems, their activities went undetected for at least two months, despite red flags that should have caused Equifax to discover their presence and thwart, or at least minimize, the damage. - 5.
+The financial harms caused by Equifax's negligent handling of PII and Payment Card Data have been, and will be, borne in large part by the financial institutions that issue payment cards, process and hold various loans and credit products, and service accounts that have been compromised by the breach.
+These costs include, but are not limited to, canceling and reissuing an untold number of compromised credit and debit cards, reimbursing customers for fraudulent charges, increasing fraudulent activity monitoring, taking appropriate action to mitigate the risk of identity theft and fraudulent loans, sustaining reputational harm, and notifying customers of potential fraudulent activity.

-8. Plaintiffs seek to recover the costs that they and others similarly situated have been forced to bear as a direct result of the Equifax data breach and to obtain appropriate equitable relief to mitigate future harm that is certain to occur in light of the unprecedented scope of this breach.
+6. Plaintiffs seek to recover the costs that they and others similarly situated have been forced to bear as a direct result of the Equifax data breach and to obtain appropriate equitable relief.